 ... on the assumption that there are no donkeys, they deny this syllogism, 'Every animal is a man; every donkey is an animal; therefore every donkey is a man'.
-They claim that the verb 'to be' is equivocal in these syllogisms, since in the major premises it is taken for an operation of a being - and this is the 'to be' of what exists -- whereas in the minor premises it is taken for the 'to be' of condition or consequence.
-The verb 'to be' in this
+They claim that the verb 'to be' is equivocal in these syllogisms, since in the major premises it is taken for an operation of a being - and this is the 'to be' of what exists - whereas in the minor premises it is taken for the 'to be' of condition or consequence.
+The verb 'to be' in this sense occurs when one says: 'If it is white, then it is colored'.
+This claim is completely irrational, for it amounts to destroying every syllogistic form.
+For whenever it pleases me, I will say that 'to be' is equivocal in the propositions, and I will ascribe at will a fallacy of equivocation to every syllogism.

 &lt;sup>4 William of Sherwood: Introductiones in logicam I.14, ed.
-M. Grabmann, Sitzungsberichte der Bayerischen Akademie der Wissenschaften, (10)1937, English text Sherwood 1966 p.
-124-126.
-Klima also mentions a text to the same effect from Garland the Computist (11th century), cited in Henry 1984 pp. 85-86.
-See also Rijk 1962-1967 II-2 p.730, and the discussion in Klima, 'Introduction to Summulae', xlv-xlvii, in Buridan 2001.
+M. Grabmann, Sitzungsberichte der Bayerischen Akademie der Wissenschaften, (10)1937, English text Sherwood 1966 (pp. 124-126).
+Klima also mentions a text to the same effect from Garland the Computist (eleventh century), cited in Henry 1984 (pp. 85-86).
+See also Rijk 1962-1967 (II-2, p.
+730), and the discussion in Klima, 'Introduction to Summulae', xlv-xlvii, in Buridan 2001.

-&lt;sup>5Others in addition to Ockham include Roger Bacon (see Braakhuis 1977) and Robert Kilwardby (see Ebbesen 1986).
+&lt;sup>5 Others in addition to Ockham include Roger Bacon (see Braakhuis 1977) and Robert Kilwardby (see Ebbesen 1986).